learn-academy-2022-golf/tic-tac-toe-ms-tac-ar/README.md

   - Create gameBoard with nine squares 200px, with black boarder each, in a grid pattern.

 - As a user, I can click on a square to mark it.

   -create the onclick that will mark the location of the first mark.

 - As a user, my partner can click on a square after me and see their mark.

+  - Create boolean if else logic to state if X is last mark then next mark is O.

 - As a user, I can't click on a square that has already been marked.
 - As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally) I can see a notice telling me which player won.
 - As a user, I can't continue playing the game after the game has been won.